Make your own skinless longganisa at home and have your favorite longsilog any time of the day. This sweet and garlicky longganisa is so easy to make.

 - Spices.
 Filipino longganisa only calls for a few spices.
 The basics for hamonado are vinegar, garlic, salt, black pepper, and sugar.
 In this recipe, I used smoked paprika for a hint of smoky flavor.

 Skinless longganisa or casing free sausage is the easiest sausage one can make at home.
-You won’t need to find a casing, which is not commonly sold in supermarkets.
-And there’s no need for a stuffer.
+Here's how to make it:

 After mixing all the ingredients together, easiest by hand with a glove, stuff the mixture in a resealable bag.
-Wrap it tight and marinate for a minimum of 6 hours and a maximum of 12.
-So if you’re making this at night, it should be ready the next day.
+Wrap it tight and marinate overnight.

 Do a taste test before shaping the meat into longganisa rolls.
 Scoop a tablespoon or two of the meat then fry.
 Adjust the seasonings accordingly thereafter.